pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 ### Run

 To launch the installation, you will need to SSH to each Pryv.io machine and repeat the commands described below for each machine.
-Please start with the leader machine (reg-master) first and then the follower machines (cores, static, reg-slave).
+Please start with the leader machine (usually on `reg-master`) first and then the follower machines (`cores`, `static`, `reg-slave`).

-You will first need to log in to the distribution host for the Pryv docker images.
+You will first need to authenticate with the distribution host to retrieve the Pryv.io docker images.
 You should have received a set of credentials with the delivery of the configuration files.
 The following assumes that you have a user id (${USER_ID}) and a secret (${SECRET}).

 To log in, type: